Last Updated on September 25, 2021

-Fennel is a good source of vitamin C. It also contains small amounts of important minerals such as potassium, manganese, calcium, potassium and iron (source: Wikipedia).
+Fennel is a good source of vitamin C. It also contains small amounts of important minerals such as potassium, manganese, calcium, and potassium (source: NutritionData).
 There’s more vitamin C in the bulb than the seeds.

 Fennel also contains antioxidants and the compound Anethole, which may have beneficial anti-inflammatory and anti-carcinogenic effects (source: PubMed).